Redesigning and manufacturing oral dosage forms for optimal drug therapies

 About Enzian

-Enzian Pharmaceutics has emerged from the doctoral thesis work of Dr. Aron H. Blaesi at the Massachusetts Institute of Technology (MIT).
+Enzian Pharmaceutics has emerged from the doctoral thesis of Dr. Aron H. Blaesi at the Massachusetts Institute of Technology (MIT).
 It was founded by Dr. Blaesi counseled by Dr. Nannaji Saka, also an MIT alumnus.

 To achieve its mission, Enzian has a pharmaceutical laboratory in Zurich, Switzerland, for producing its dosage forms and testing them in vitro.
 Additionally, Enzian collaborates with University research laboratories and University hospitals (most notably at the University of Zurich, MIT, and Harvard Medical School) to validate the dosage forms in vitro, and in vivo in animals and in humans.